Our Goal is to help raise prejudice-free children

 10. Teach children to stand up for themselves when they are ridiculed because of

 perceived differences.
-Be sensitive to children’s feelings about themselves and
+Be sensitive to children’s feelings about themselves

 • From “Teaching Your Children to Resist Bias”